Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - Then, we have a utility function that handles evaluation of the outcome of votes.
 - Afterwards, we make three assertions that given a set amount of votes for up votes and down votes, that the expected outcome is derived.
 - Lastly, we validate that given any value for up votes and down votes a valid outcome must be met.

+At this point, with just a little addition to our program, we will be ready to run it.